Lance Archer: The Don Callis Family (2024–present)

 On the October 8, 2024, episode of Dynamite, Archer was acquired from Jake Roberts by Don Callis to join The Don Callis Family.
 On the next episode of Dynamite, Archer formed a tag team within the Don Callis Family with Brian Cage, later known as "Murder Machines".
 In April 2025, Cage suffered an injury, putting Murder Machines on hiatus, though Archer would continue as a singles wrestler with The Don Callis Family.
+In May 2026, Murder Machines reunited after Cage returned from injury.

 Other media

 Hoyt has two video game appearances; in WWE SmackDown vs. Raw 2011 as Vance Archer and in AEW Fight Forever as Lance Archer.
 In 2017, he appeared in The Suplex Duplex Complex, a comedy special part of Adult Swim's Infomercials.

-Hoyt, along with Cage and Chavo Guerrero Jr., will appear in Steven Spielberg's upcoming science fiction film.
+Hoyt, along with Brian Cage and Chavo Guerrero Jr., appeared in Steven Spielberg's science fiction film Disclosure Day.

 Personal life

 Graduating from Hearne High, Hoyt played basketball, football, and baseball.
 He attended Texas State University, where he played college football as a quarterback.
 He has a degree in English.
 While in college he worked at a nightclub, where an acquaintance introduced him to Solo Faitala, who trained him to be a professional wrestler.
 Hoyt is a devout Christian.